ichub/pinput/README.md

   }
 ```

 This method also takes a space separated list of keys or buttons to check, and returns true only during the first moment when they are all pressed together.
-False otherwise
+False otherwise.
 ### Special Keys

 The keys that have no written representation can be refered to by name using these strings: